-The Company paid cash bonuses to NEOs for 2015 in recognition of the Company's excellent financial results, as well as each individual NEO's accomplishments and contributions to the Company's performance.
-Major achievements considered by the Compensation Committee included the considerable efforts of our NEOs supporting the increase of the Small Business Investment Company leverage cap from \$225 million to \$350 million, increased distributable net investment income per share, increased regular monthly dividends per share, total stockholder return versus comparable companies and the market in general, increased net asset value per share, the growth of the investment portfolio, continuation of our low total operating cost structure in comparison to peer organizations, maintaining an investment grade rating from Standard & Poor's Ratings Services, low employee turnover and expansion of our third party asset management business.
-The Compensation Committee did not weight these objectives and used its discretion in determining the amount allocated to each executive.
-In summary, the performance of individual NEOs and the management team overall was at a consistent high level resulting in very commendable financial results.
+The Company paid cash bonuses to NEOs for 2016 performance in recognition of Main Street's strong financial results, including total stockholder return of 37.4%.
+Each individual NEO contributed significantly to the Company's performance.
+Major achievements considered by the Compensation Committee included increased distributable net investment income per share, increased regular monthly dividends per share, total stockholder return versus comparable companies and the market in general, increased net asset value per share, growth of the investment portfolio, continuation of the Company's low total operating cost structure in comparison to peer organizations, maintaining an investment grade rating from Standard & Poor's Ratings Services, low employee turnover, expansion of the Company's third party asset management business and development of talented personnel.
+The Compensation Committee did not weight these achievements and used discretion in determining the cash bonus amount allocated to each executive.
+In summary, the performance of each individual NEO and the management team overall was at a consistent high level in 2016 resulting in excellent financial results.

-The amount of cash bonus paid to each NEO for 2015 is presented under the caption entitled "Compensation of Executive Officers-Summary Compensation Table."
-The Committee believes that these cash bonus awards are individually appropriate based on 2015 performance.
+The amount of cash bonus paid to each NEO for 2016 is presented under the caption entitled "Compensation of Executive Officers- Summary Compensation Table."
+The Committee believes that these cash bonus awards are individually appropriate based on 2016 performance.
 Such bonuses comprise a key component of the Company's overall compensation program.